vault-thirteen/bencode/ReadMe.md

 protocol.

-Apart from the encoding and decoding data with the _Bencode_ format, this packages also provides some additional functionality, such as:
+Apart from the encoding and decoding data with the _Bencode_ format, this package also provides some additional functionality, such as:
 - Automatic self-check after file decoding.

 This package is focused on safety and reliability rather than speed.